Financial Assessment Procedure

 Specific information and advice

-Although you are expected to provide general information and advice about financial assessment you are not expected to be able to provide specific financial information or advice that relates to the particular financial circumstances of a person/carer.
+Although you should be able to provide general information and advice about the financial assessment process, you should not provide, nor attempt to provide financial advice relating to the specific financial circumstances of an individual.

 The Financial Assessment & Benefit Team can be contacted on 01793 463279.